-Watery poop or diarrhea in leopard geckos can be as a result of change in diet.
-This is a common issue when you provide worms with high fat content.
+Watery poop or diarrhea in leopard geckos can be a result of a change in diet.
+This is a common issue when you provide worms with high-fat content.
 In this case, soft poop can be a temporary issue and it should go away after a short time.

 Loose stool with undigested insects or worms can be a sign of parasitic infections.
 Have the poop screened for crypto, pinworms and any other parasitic infections.

 Loose stool can also be as a result of feeding too much hornworms or waxworms.
 If that’s the case, you should not be worried as the condition will go away without medical intervention.

 This is a common question among beginner leopard gecko keepers.
 Well, there is no definite answer since pooping differs a lot in babies, juveniles, and adult leopard geckos.